-If you live in France you have most probably heard of sworn translations before from one of the many French administration systems.
+If you live in France you have most probably heard of sworn translations (“traductions assermentées” in French).
 If you have somehow managed to escape this annoying requirement and don’t know what it is, here’s a short intro:

 What is a sworn translation?

-A sworn translation is a document created by a sworn translator, bearing his/her official seal.
-A sworn translator is someone who, “subject to certain requirements in terms of education and experience, has taken an oath before a court of law, whereupon the translations he or she produces are accepted as a full and faithful rendering of the original.”
+A sworn (a.k.a. certified) translation is an official translation done by an “expert”, court sworn translator, bearing his/her official seal.
+A court sworn translator is someone who, “subject to certain requirements in terms of education and experience, has taken an oath before a court of law, whereupon the translations he or she produces are accepted as a full and faithful rendering of the original.”
 In simpler terms, it means that the documents they translate are legally considered valid.
 If you decide to use the services of a translator who is not sworn, you may face problems when submitting these documents French authorities or government agencies.
 Remember, everything in France has to be official.

 Are they Necessary or Not?